stephanospavlou/rm-blacklist/README.md

 you can do so by just not passing it as the first argument.

 ## Usage
-**rm-blacklist** allows you to continue removing files as before, most likely without you realizing it's there most of the time.
+**rm-blacklist** allows you to go on removing files as before, probably without you even realizing it's there most of the time.
 If you attempt however to remove a file you have blacklisted, you will receive the following message: